abhi-glitchhg/abhi-glitchhg.github.io/_pages/about.md

 I am a third-year undergraduate student at [Bits Pilani, Goa Campus](https://www.bits-pilani.ac.in/Goa/).
 I am interested in Artificial Intelligence, Generative Models, and Deep Learning.
 I am a member of the [Society for Artificial Intelligence and Deep Learning(SAIDL)](https://www.saidl.in/), where I actively contribute to open-source projects and participate in paper reading sessions.
 Currently I am working under [Prof. Tirtharaj Dash](https://www.bits-pilani.ac.in/goa/tirtharaj/profile) on Bayesian Deep Learni

-I listen to Carnatic instrumental music and play badminton!
+I love to play badminton and listen to Carnatic Instrumental music.